dop-cluster/HPC-Documentation/Page-3.md

  # Environment Modules

 Managing dependencies in a cluster environment is crucial for ensuring that applications run smoothly and consistently across various compute nodes.
-In Kuria cluster we uses environment modules to manage the dependencies.
+In DOP-HPC cluster we uses environment modules to manage the dependencies.

 **Environment Modules** is a tool used to dynamically modify the user environment in a UNIX-like operating system.
 It allows users to easily load, unload, and switch between different software packages and their associated environment variables (like PATH, LD_LIBRARY_PATH, etc.).

-Below the list of different environment modules that are currently available in KURIA cluster:
+Below the list of different environment modules that are currently available in DOP-HPC cluster:

 ```